nikolina-jovanovic/To-do-app-vanillaJS-/readme.md

 *Todo app using vanilla JavaScript,html and css*

-As someone who took the course at Pirple (Keeping Up With the Javascripts: ES6),this was my first project.
+While taking the course at Pirple (Keeping Up With the Javascripts: ES6),this was my first project.

 Here are the requirements: